snehilvj/dmc-docs/docs/piechart/pie.md

 .. exec::docs.piechart.interactive
     :code: false

-### Simple Example
+### Usage

-.. exec::docs.piechart.simple
+.. exec::docs.piechart.usage

 ### Segment labels

 Set `withLabels` prop to display labels next to each segment.
 Use `labelPosition` prop to control the position of labels relative to the corresponding segment.
-Note that if your chart has a lot of segments and `labelPosition="inside"` is set, labels might overlap.
-In this case, use `labelPosition="outside`.
+Note that if your chart has a lot of segments and labelPosition="inside" is set, labels might overlap.
+In this case, use labelPosition="outside".

 .. exec::docs.piechart.segmentlabels
     :code: false